 Workshops in the Philosophy Library occur on Friday afternoons throughout the year.
-The workshop series offers students, faculty. and the occasional visitor an opportunity to present and discuss their work-in-progress before a friendly audience of their peers.
-Two discussion groups for faculty and graduate students, in ethics and in philosophy of science, also meet weekly.
+The workshop series offers students, faculty, and the occasional visitor an opportunity to present and discuss their work-in-progress before a friendly audience of their peers.
+Two discussion groups for faculty and graduate students, in ethics (DaGERS) and in philosophy of science (Bio Lab), also meet weekly.
 Members of the department are also involved in the cognitive science discussion group.

 The Philosophy Department holds occasional philosophy conferences in which visiting speakers present their research.
 These conferences draw participants and audience members from many different institutions as well as from UC Davis.
-Recent conferences include one honoring Distinguished Professor Emeritus Gerald Dworkin and a conference on self-government.
+Recent conferences include the Davis Philosophy Extravaganza (DEX) and the Berkeley-Stanford-Davis Graduate Philosophy Conference.